csae1152/FarmHandSqubs/README.md

 1. Run the following sbt comand on the console window to enter the interactive mode.

-2. Start the glassfish server using start.
+2. Start the glassfish server using start comand.

 3. Run the jacoco by jacoco:cover for Java, but with quirks.